 Conversely, the withdrawn stance can sometimes struggle with connecting with others and social relationships.
-Their need to be withdrawn can lead them to become too self-reliant and not involved enough in the relationships around them.
 They may want others to notice them but are too reluctant and unengaged.
+Their need to withdraw can result in them becoming too self-reliant and not involved enough in their relationships.

 Individualists tend to be more quiet, withdrawn, and private.
-This is not to say that they don’t enjoy social relationships or close family bonds, rather that they are at their best when they are given space to examine themselves and their minds in an introspective way.
-They generally do a good job of seeing themselves for who they are and being honest with themselves.
+This is not to say that they don’t enjoy social relationships or close family bonds.
+Instead, they are at their best when given space to examine themselves and their minds thoughtfully.
+They generally do an excellent job of seeing themselves for who they are and being honest with themselves.

 Type fives are rather curious about themselves and the world around them.
-They most desire to gain and possess knowledge because it helps them to feel worthwhile and useful.
+They most desire to gain and possess knowledge because it helps them feel worthwhile and valuable.
 They also tend to be strong critical thinkers who question the world around them when given questionable information.

-The downside for fives is that their quest for more knowledge is sometimes fueled by feelings of inadequacy or insecurity.
-They thrive on always having something insightful to say, but these feelings of inadequacy and insecurity can be exacerbated when they are unable to do so.
+The downside for fives is that feelings of inadequacy or insecurity sometimes fuel their quest for more knowledge.
+They thrive on always having something insightful to say, but these feelings of inadequacy and insecurity can exacerbate when they cannot do so.

-Nines are best known for their cooperativeness and tremendous ability to creatively solve problems and defuse conflicts.
-As the name suggests, they strive to maintain a peaceful environment around them and can have strong interpersonal skills.
+Nines are best known for their cooperativeness and tremendous ability to solve problems creatively and defuse conflicts.
+As the name suggests, they strive to maintain a peaceful environment and have strong interpersonal skills.

 Enneagram Stances Affect How You View the World Around You

-Your Enneagram type and Enneagram stance can influence how you see and interact with the world around you in a variety of ways.
+Your Enneagram type and Enneagram stance can influence how you see and interact with the world around you in various ways.

-In terms of relationships, enneagram stances can affect how you manage daily social interactions as well as long term very close relationships between you and your family and friends.
+In terms of relationships, enneagram stances can affect how you manage daily social interactions and long-term, very close relationships between you and your family and friends.

 Your Enneagram type and Enneagram stance can also affect your career.
-Understanding your type and stance can help you pick the career that is right for you because certain types tend to thrive in certain career paths.
+Understanding your type and stance can help you pick the right job because certain types thrive in specific career paths.
 It is also true that understanding your Enneagram can help you advance in your career.

 How Enneagram Stances Affect Your Relationships